Future World (film): Plot

 The next day, the Drug Lord forces the Prince into a gladiatorial battle with one of her minions.
 She declares that if he survives, he gets the medicine and goes free.
 The Prince manages to defeat his opponent and retrieves the drugs, but the Drug Lord says that Ash is staying with her.

 Later that evening, Lei goes to free Ash who is chained in a cell, but her attempt to saw the chains proves futile.
 Ash accepts her fate to remain a prisoner.
 Lei kisses her, but then draws away, thinking it's wrong to take advantage of Ash.
-However, Ash returns her affection.
+But Ash returns her affection.
 The next morning, the Drug Lord discovers Ash and Lei together and, in a jealous rage, orders Lei to wipe Ash's memory of the event and reprogram her into a loving companion for herself instead.

 Outside, the Prince returns and tries to sneak into the resort just as the Warlord arrives and attacks the complex.
 In a drug-addled fury, the Drug Lord faces off with the Warlord who ends up killing her with the Prince's handgun.
 During the distraction, the Prince tries to help Lei and Ash escape, but they are all captured.
 The Warlord tries to retake control of Ash with the remote, ordering her to kill her friends, but Ash kills his men instead.
 She stabs the Warlord with a machete and escapes with Lei and the Prince on a pair of the Raider's motorbikes.
 The Warlord gives chase, but Ash stops and kills him in one last stand.

 The three eventually make it back to Oasis.
 Ash informs the Prince she is leaving to find others like herself.
 The Prince returns to the Queen and gives her the medicine as Ash rides off with Lei into the wasteland.
 In a mid-credits post scene, Ash returns to Love Town and frees the sex slaves, who attack Big Daddy Love Lord as revenge for his treatment of them.